sumukshashidhar/yourbench/prompts/question_generation/single_shot/clarification.md

         "hereditary patterns"
     ],
     "potential_question_directions": [
-        "How do environmental factors influence gene expression?", "What role does timing play in genetic activation?", "How do epigenetic changes affect future generations?", "What mechanisms control gene silencing?"
+        "What molecular mechanisms mediate environmental influences on genes?", "What types of environmental stressors affect gene expression?", "What are the long-term consequences of epigenetic modifications?", "What role do parental experiences play in offspring genetics?"
     ],
-    "best_direction": "How do environmental factors influence gene expression?", "comprehension_type": "relationship_comprehension",
+    "best_direction": "What molecular mechanisms mediate environmental influences on genes?", "comprehension_type": "relationship_comprehension",
     "quality_metrics": {
         "clear_language": true,
         "text_based": true,
         "no_tricks": true
     },
-    "question": "How do specific environmental triggers interact with genetic predispositions to influence phenotypic expression?", "answer": "Environmental factors can activate or suppress genes through epigenetic mechanisms, leading to changes in protein production and cellular behavior", "reasoning": "Understanding requires knowledge of both genetic mechanisms and environmental influences, plus their interaction", "difficulty": 4,
+    "question": "What specific molecular mechanisms allow environmental factors to modify gene expression patterns?", "answer": "Environmental factors modify gene expression through epigenetic mechanisms like DNA methylation, which can silence genes without changing the DNA sequence itself", "reasoning": "Understanding requires knowledge of both the molecular mechanisms of epigenetics and how environmental factors trigger these changes", "difficulty": 4,
-    "difficulty_justification": "Requires understanding complex biological mechanisms and their interactions with external factors", "supporting_quotes": [
+    "difficulty_justification": "Requires understanding complex molecular mechanisms and their interaction with environmental factors", "supporting_quotes": [
         "Environmental stress triggers methylation patterns that can silence specific genes without altering DNA sequence", "Studies show that early-life nutrition can influence gene expression patterns that persist into adulthood", "Transgenerational effects have been observed, with parental environmental exposures affecting offspring gene expression"
     ],
-    "quote_context": "The quotes establish the mechanistic link between environmental factors and genetic expression, providing specific examples of how external influences can create lasting changes in gene activity."
+    "quote_context": "The quotes demonstrate the specific molecular mechanisms (methylation) and provide examples of environmental factors (nutrition, stress) that can trigger lasting epigenetic changes."
 }
 ```